6-Br-APB

-6-Br-APB is a synthetic compound that acts as a selective D_{1} agonist, with the (R)-enantiomer being a potent full agonist, while the (S) enantiomer retains its D_{1} selectivity but is a weak partial agonist.
-(R)-6-Br-APB and similar D_{1}-selective full agonists like SKF-81,297 and SKF-82,958 produce characteristic anorectic effects, stereotyped behaviour and self-administration in animals, with a similar but not identical profile to that of dopaminergic stimulants such as amphetamine.
+6-Br-APB is a synthetic and selective dopamine D_{1} receptor agonist and stimulant-like drug of the 3-benzazepine family.
+It is a cyclized phenethylamine and modified derivative of the monoamine neurotransmitter dopamine.
+The (R)-enantiomer is a potent dopamine D_{1} receptor full agonist, while the (S) enantiomer retains selectivity but is a weak partial agonist of the receptor.
+(R)-6-Br-APB and similar dopamine D_{1} receptor-selective full agonists like SKF-81,297 and SKF-82,958 produce characteristic anorectic effects, stereotyped behaviour, and self-administration in animals, with a similar but not identical profile to that of dopaminergic stimulants such as amphetamine.